danielkagemann/real-estate/README.md

 here is a list of open todos grouped by section

-##### fake data generator

-- create fake data generator instead of using openai

 ##### general

 - breadcrumb navigation
-- unit tests
+- unit tests and integration tests with playwright
 - animations using motion
 - custom cursor (DETAIL) on hover (prepared but not working)
 - change hero image depending on property type selection
-- more fake data for performance testing
 - add all missing pages like
   - about us
   - imprint